hschwane/GraSPH2/README.md

 --------------------------
 ## features

-- wrapper for some  openGl (using GLEW) and glfw functionality
+- wrapper for most openGl (using GLEW) and glfw functionality
 - utilities that help with graphical programming
 - highly customisable thread safe logger
 - ini-Style configuration file parser